 B. Creation of Anonymous Data

-We may create Anonymous Data records from Personal Data by excluding information (such as your name) that makes the data personally identifiable to you.
+We may create Anonymous Data records from Personal Data by excluding information (such as the Data Subject’s name) that makes the data personally identifiable.
 We use this Anonymous Data to analyze usage patterns and enhance our services.
 Company reserves the right to use Anonymous Data for any purpose and disclose Anonymous Data to Third Parties in its sole discretion.

 C. How We Use Personal Data